karitoyr/ConfirmacionMetrologica/README.md

     ```bash
     # but have in mind that git flow automatically creates a pull request when you finish a feature, release or hotfix
     git request-pull master develop
     ```

+## Start Coding

+1 - **Use the controllers notebooks in the `model/controllers/notbooks/` folder**:
+    follow the pipeline pattern and execute the functions in the order they are presented.
+2 - **Use the scripts  `model/controllers/scripts/` folder**:
+    execute in the terminal the scripts available in the folder to automate the process.

+    ```bash
+    python script.py
+    ```

 ## Configuration